Lifestyle & Fashion

 Fashion, design, gastronomy, the art of living...

-In each episode, a guest and reports shine a light on France and its young creators as well as on swanky and trendy places.
+In each episode, a guest and reports shine a light on France and its young creators and on swanky and trendy places.

 Beyond shoemaking